 When was the last time you heard about a bank robbery on the news?
 Probably fairly recently as bank hacks happen all the time, and there have been some big ones that make it to newspapers.
-But when was the last time you heard about a bank robbery with actual robbers going to the back?
+But when was the last time you heard about a bank robbery with actual robbers going to the bank?
 Unless you’re watching a movie, this doesn’t happen very much anymore.
-When it comes to worrying about a bank robbery, most people are less worried about a traditional bank robbery on their bank than a cyber-robbery or cyber crime.
+When it comes to a bank robbery, most people are less worried about a traditional bank robbery on their bank than a cyber-robbery or cyber crime.
 Security in banks is very high and furthermore, all banks have to be insured against bank robberies.
 After all, banks have security details and security cameras.
 But cyber-insurance barely exists and there are no surveillance cameras in the digital world.

 When it comes to cyber-crime, the thing that blocks police from catching them is international cooperation.
 Like the old bank robbers who would flee across the border, safe in the knowledge that they wouldn’t be caught past the line, cyber criminals operate knowing that countries are not yet cooperating well enough to catch them.
 While the cyber crime in Australia may be caught by Australian authorities, the interconnected nature of the internet means a criminal abroad may be much harder to apprehend.
 However, countries are trying to work together more efficiently and Australia is by no means left out.

 The Avalanche botnet was brought down last November.
 It was estimated to have defrauded victims of hundreds of millions of dollars (USD) and was supported by 200 servers and almost a million domains.
 This action was undertaken and completed by Europol, the FBI and many other agencies of varying nations of which more than 40 were involved (including Australia).
 Operation Tarpit, in December, resulted in the arrest of 30 people who were one step behind organising DDoS attacks as in this operation the people arrested were charged with paying for DDoS attacks.
 Australia again played a role in the investigation and arresting with the operation being coordinated by Europol.